Ailon-Island/GeometryProcessing/README.md

 # GeometryProcessing
-To process 3D models and other geometry representations.
+Some utility scripts to process 3D models and other geometry representations.